Outsourcing Custody and Clearing

 Recruiting and Growth

 Recruiting and growth of the firm is another consideration.
-By partnering with a firm that works with over 600 broker-dealers, we have the opportunity to recruit advisors where a clearing firm change is not an issue; the assets don’t have to move.
+By partnering with a firm that works with over 600 broker-dealers, we have the opportunity to recruit financial professionals where a clearing firm change is not an issue; the assets don’t have to move.
 If we were to self-clear, every new recruiting opportunity would require a movement of assets, which can be a speed bump during the recruiting process.

-Having been an advisor for over 32 years and operating under both scenarios, I prefer a multi-custodial approach.
+Having been a financial professional for over 32 years and operating under both scenarios, I prefer a multi-custodial approach.
 My client base had different needs and the ability to service them through a multifaceted environment enabled me, in my opinion, to provide a better outcome for them and their families.
 It also provided them a greater sense of comfort in that by having multiple options, I was working with them on a consultative basis instead of a sales-oriented basis.
 The ability to bring the vast resources of these custodians to the table also provided them with a sense of comfort and ease.

 Both options have their advantages and disadvantages, however I have always felt that having greater choice can help create greater outcomes for all parties involved.